 Your office is unique, and your management software should reflect that.
 The ability to customize your setup is essential for adapting to your team's changing needs.
 Look for tools that offer features like interactive floor plans, which you can design with a simple drag-and-drop tool.
 This makes it easy to manage seating arrangements, add new spaces, or reconfigure entire floors.
 With a flex office software, you can create a digital twin of your physical space that is easy to update as your company grows and evolves.

-7 Best Office Capacity Management Tools
+7 Best Office Space Management Tools to Try

 Choosing the right software comes down to what your team truly needs.
 Are you focused on making hot-desking a breeze?
 Do you need deep analytics on space usage?
 Or is seamless integration with your current tools the top priority?
 To help you decide, I’ve put together a list of the best office capacity management tools out there, each with its own unique strengths.